Dev8683/pvsneslibwiki/Roadmap.md

 - review samples with sound to move some parts of code in snes rules then add a ‘res’ folder for resources like we did it with ‘src’
 - clean some issues opened for a long time on github
 - create new sample to show how to load sounds and musics at the same time (we need to respect specific order: sound at first, then music...)
+- replace pixel.c file by asm version to improve performances and provide function to draw pixels

 # Low priority: